Recruitment has been extended until 14 November 2023 through Plumbing Apprenticeships Victoria.

 For candidate apprentices

-These apprenticeships are open to women who would like to start a full-time apprenticeship as a first or second year apprentice solar electrician, mechanical services plumber or air conditioning and refrigeration mechanic.
+These apprenticeships are open to women who would like to start a full-time apprenticeship as a first or second-year apprentice plumber or air conditioning and refrigeration mechanic.

 For host employers

-Apprentices and host employers will be recruited until 31 March 2023 for this two-year initiative.
+Apprentices and host employers will be recruited until 31 October 2023 for this two-year initiative managed through Plumbing Apprenticeships Victoria.

 There is no cost for host employers and apprentice candidates to register their interest for these apprenticeships.

-Host employers can hire an apprentice through one of the GTOs listed above at a 50 per cent discounted rate for the first two years.
+Host employers can hire an apprentice through Plumbing Apprenticeships Victoria at a 50 per cent discounted rate for the first two years.

-Women wishing to do an apprenticeship under this initiative will receive financial incentives on commencement and at six-monthly intervals for two years of their apprenticeship.
+Women wishing to do an apprenticeship under this initiative will receive financial incentives on commencement and at six-monthly intervals for two years of their apprenticeship, and a tool allowance on commencement.

 Building a better industry with women